cga-garcia/EasyCA/README.md

 # EasyCA
-Scripts for generating CA eaisly ;o)
+Scripts for generating CA and certificates easily ;o)

 Everytime I have to generate certificates, I struggle on the web to find something easy to use and it became a nightmare ;o)